Inclusive Shooting with STS

 Target Shooting is a sport that anyone is able to take part in and succeed at the highest level with shooting a core element of the Commonwealth Games, Olympics and Paralympics.
 At Scottish Target Shooting we are continually monitoring information on our members, coaches and facilities to check for opportunities to make shooting more inclusive.

 Scottish Target Shooting achieved the Preliminary Level of the Equality Standard in January 2017 and will be working towards the Intermediate Level over the next 3 years.
-Our Equality Policy can be found in our Business Strategies and further down the page is our Equality Action Plan outlining how we intend to identify and then support increasing diversity within the sport.
+Our Equality Policy can be found in our Business Strategies document on the STS Policies page and further down the page is our Equality Action Plan outlining how we intend to identify and then support increasing diversity within the sport.

 If you wish to give target shooting a go but don't know where your nearest club is, or perhaps have any concerns about whether they can support you, please use the form below to get in touch with us and someone from the STS Team will be in touch to try and help.
 Alternatively, please visit the Contact Us page on our website to contact the team directly.